Nicole Kidman and Keith Urban's Journey to Finding Their Perfect Photo Pose

 David Becker/Getty Images

 In this pic, the couple gives a variation of their signature pose.
-Instead of staring into each other's eyes, Kidman looks down as Urban leans in to whisper in her ear.
+Instead of staring into each other's eyes, Nicole looks down as Keith leans in to whisper in her ear.
 ADORABLE!

 Rob Latour/REX/Shutterstock

-The duo is back to staring each other's eyes but Kidman makes the pic even more sweet by placing her hands on Urban's face.
+The duo is back to staring each other's eyes but Nicole makes the pic even more sweet by placing her hands on Keith's face.

 John Salangsang/Invision for the Television Academy/AP Images